AhmedManan/Rokomari.com_Selenium_Automation_Test/README.md

 - Java ( JDK 17 recommended )
 - Maven
-- A Code Editor ( [Spring Tool](https://spring.io/tools) build on Eclipse is recommended to run this project in your machine. )
+- A Code Editor ( [Spring Tool](https://spring.io/tools) built on Eclipse is recommended to run this project on your machine. )

 ### Installation